liza-kl/raven-project/README.md

 RAVEN is my Master's thesis project.
 It aims to connect the technological spaces of _language workbenches_ and _game engines_ in a _generic_ way.
 The goal is to have a prototype for creating visual programming environments with Godot.
-This would provide (in theory) an alternative to existing Eclipse and web-based technologies which are being used for DSLs nowadays.

 > [!WARNING]
 > This is a work in progress and has only been tested under macOS so far.
 I am working on a Docker image to make the setup process easier.